 Well, it’s got to be cheap when paid monthly – obviously.
 But, apart from that, you shouldn’t have to sacrifice streaming power or online privacy, and the best cheap monthly VPN services can certainly deliver.

-Currently, the best cheap monthly VPN is IPVanish.
-Its current sale offers good value on one-month plans, plus it’s one of the top VPNs around.
+Currently, the best cheap monthly VPN is VyprVPN.
+Its current offer is seriously attractive on one-month plans, plus it’s one of the top VPNs around.
 We’ve also included our #1-rated VPN ExpressVPN here – while it’s not the cheapest month-to-month, it’s not the most expensive either, and it’s quite simply the best service on the market.

 Why are monthly VPNs so expensive?